Hot Dog Bun Stuffing Recipe

 What Can You Use Instead Of Sausage For This Recipe?

-If your kid (or you) aren’t a sausage fan, you can swap out ground beef, ground pork or even cut up hot dogs!
+If you aren’t a sausage fan, you can swap out ground beef, ground pork or even cut up hot dogs!
 How much fun would that be?
 Your kids might not want anything else…

 If you added some vegetables like mushrooms and celery you can even make this Hot Dog Bun Stuffing Recipe vegetarian too.
 Just swap out the chicken broth for vegetable broth and you’ll be all set.

 The basic idea behind stuffing, or dressing recipes is you have to have some sort of a bread base.
 In this case, we’re using hot dogs.
-But the base can be anything from cornbread to sourdough bread, even raisin bread!
+But the base can be anything from cornbread to sourdough bread or just white bread.

-Next you take the bread base of choice and combine it with some sort of a flavored liquid like chicken broth or beef broth or vegetable broth.
-Usually you flavor the broth with celery and onions and a few seasonings, then mix it together with the bread.
+Next take the bread, toast it and combine it with some sort of a flavored liquid like chicken broth or beef broth or vegetable broth.
+Add diced celery and onions and a few seasonings, then mix it together with the bread.

-Once we toasted our hot dog buns for this stuffing recipe, we tore them into pieces and put them into a really large bowl.
-Then pour the chicken broth mixture, in this stuffing recipe we have some mild pork sausage in there too…
+Once we toasted our hot dog buns for this stuffing recipe, we tore them into pieces and put them into a large bowl.
+Now pour the chicken broth, herb and sausage mixture.

 Best Homemade Sausage Stuffing Recipe